Generally speaking there are two types of connecting flights.

 Or you'll need to change airports?

-If you will need to change airports, how far are they from each other and how much time will it take to get there?
+If you'll need to change airports, how far are they from each other and how much time will it take to get there?
 Can you make it to the second airport with time to spare?
+Don't you need a visa to leave the airport to travel to the other one.

 All of these we can put into two categories.